codenvibes/CS/09_SOFT_SKILLS_&_CAREER/LABS_DOCUMENTATION/H4K-IT_CYBERSECURITY_BOOTCAMP_2025/SCRIPT.md

 1st is the Chrome browser and Chrome DevTools for web analysis, 2nd Gobuster and FFUF for fuzzing,
-3rd SSH and the Kali CLI for remote access, and finally scripting tools like Python, curl, and Nmap for automation and enumeration.”**
+3rd SSH and the Kali CLI for remote access, and finally Python3 for running code from the code review tasks then curl, and Nmap for enumeration.”**

 ---